 “It’s a bit too clean, missing a bit of dirt” was a criticism I sometimes heard levelled at wines during the early 2000s.
 Wine technology has come a long way in the last half century, and it’s now straightforward for winemakers large and small to be able to produce clean, fruit-driven wines that are crystal clear and star-bright.

-The trouble is, theses wines aren’t necessarily very interesting – hence the dirt comment.
+The trouble is, these wines aren’t necessarily very interesting – hence the dirt comment.
 For interest, you need some grit, a rough edge here or a quirk there.

 We used to talk about dirt, now we talk about natural wine.
 This loose ideology, sometimes more accurately termed “minimal-intervention winemaking” is based around the idea that the most expressive and enjoyable wine shouldn’t be airbrushed or manipulated beyond what’s necessary to get it into a bottle.
 Rather, the individual characteristics of the vineyard, the grape varieties and the vintage should be allowed to shine.